Policy relating to funding the salaries of investigators

 Cancer Research UK will not fund Investigator salaries except as per this Policy.

-a) one Investigator on a response mode project grant if the Investigator meets all these criteria:
+a) one Investigator on a response mode project or primer grant if the Investigator meets all these criteria:

 - is an early- to mid-career researcher as defined by Cancer Research UK’s Fellowships Competency Framework, specifically the career stage headings of Develop Independence or Establish Independence;

-- is spending the majority of their time on this project;
+- is spending the majority of their time on this project (typically 80-100% of research time);

-- has not previously had their salary provided as an Investigator on a CRUK project grant (ie the Investigator has not relied on this exception before);
+- has not previously had their salary provided as an Investigator on a CRUK project grant (ie the Investigator has not relied on this exception before.
+This clause does not apply if your salary was provided under a primer award);

 - if successful, will not have an existing salary for the proposed duration of the award other than from a grant-funded position that would be relinquished;